tfrank64/taylorfranklin.github.io/_posts/2014-09-09-what-iphone-6-screen-size-means-for-developers.md

 Now these calculations are precise so they seem very different, but it turns out, Apple has hardly changed this ratio at all throughout their newest iPhone models.
 If you reduce those numbers they are different, ever so slightly.

 Using the 2 iPhone 6 aspect ratios on a _320 width_, the height always comes to **569**, which is one pixel off the iPhone 5S frame height of 568.
 This is not a coincidence and I think it was really smart of Apple to stick with this one aspect ratio for all their new iPhones.
 New iPhones were announced today and they are supposedly &#8220;Bigger than bigger&#8221; according to Apple, so maybe we will see what means soon.
-The new iPhones are more than just big, I wrote a [quick tutorial](http://taylorfranklin.me/2014/11/17/developing-for-iphone-barometer/) on the barometer included with the iPhone 6 and 6 Plus.
+The new iPhones are more than just big, I wrote a <a href="http://taylorfranklin.me/2014/11/17/developing-for-iphone-barometer/" target="_blank">quick tutorial</a> on the barometer included with the iPhone 6 and 6 Plus.
 The impact of these new devices, I think will be a positive one for users and developers alike.

 <!-- AdSense Now!
 Lite: PreFiltered - NoAds [ WP is not in the loop. ] -->